Roboy/tss19-funboy/src/gpt-2-server/README.md

 # GPT-2 TLH Server

-GPT-2 TLH (Transfer Learning for Humour) is a pre-trained GPT-2-L model finetuned on humour data
+GPT-2 TLH (Transfer Learning for Humour) is a pre-trained GPT-2-L model finetuned on humour data.

 The server runs this model for inference over http.
 It requires Python 3.6 and Tensorflow-gpu 1.15.2.
+You can download the GPT-2 TLH model [here](https://drive.google.com/open?id=17Hfi-djaht8VKn00e33Z0BgJOE46d2RL).

 ### Installation
 Install the necessary dependencies via pip: